austinmw/statistical-rethinking/README.md

 # statistical-rethinking
-copy of the python book code for the book Statistical Rethinking
+copy of the python code for the book Statistical Rethinking